iotc-secretariat/iotc-tcac-simulations/README.md

 Historical catch data are available for all years from 1950 to 2021 stratified by year, fleet, gear, school type, species, and assigned area.

-It is important to note that the need to apportion historical catches by flag or fleet according to the area of operation (high seas versus the NJA of any given coastal state) requires the IOTC Secretariat to estimate this information.
+It is important to note that the need to apportion historical catches by flag or fleet according to the area of operation (high seas versus the NJA of any given coastal State) requires the IOTC Secretariat to estimate this information.
 This estimation process was presented at the TCAC meeting in October 2023 (see [IOTC-2023-TCAC12-INF02](https://iotc.org/documents/TCAC/12/INF02)).

 For this reason, the historical catch series with a full area breakdown is only available for the five major IOTC species (albacore, bigeye tuna, skipjack tuna, swordfish, and yellowfin tuna).
 These data have been estimated using the regular grid versus the NJA overlapping area fraction to assign catches estimated for the former to the area that falls within a given NJA.